Sweet Cucumber Relish

 • Mustard, also known as Indian mustard, are the green seed fruit from Brassica alba (white), B. juncea (brown), or B.n igra (black) plant.
 They provide a pungent, earthy, sharp flavour.

-• Remove the allspice berries form the pickling vinegar before using, as they can darken the pickle over time and their flavour can become overpowering.
+• Remove the allspice berries from the pickling vinegar before using, as they can darken the pickle over time and their flavour can become overpowering.

 • Cucumbers have high water content.
 Excess water is removed by soaking the cucumbers in a brine solution overnight.
 However, to remove the excess salt, the mixture must be drained, thoroughly washed, and allow to drain again to remove any excess water.
 If this step is eliminated the result will be a watery relish.